codeforequity-at/botium-connector-alexa-avs/README.md

 * Asks Alexa with [Amazon AVS](https://developer.amazon.com/de/docs/alexa-voice-service/get-started-with-alexa-voice-service.html)
 * Converts answer to text ([Cloud Text-to-Speech API, aka Cloud Speech API](https://cloud.google.com/speech-to-text/)  or [Amazon Transcribe](https://aws.amazon.com/transcribe/))

+TTS and STT can translate wrong.
+And so the test will fail, even if Alexa works well.

+Pease check the pricing of the choosen APIs.

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)
 * [Botium Bindings](https://github.com/codeforequity-at/botium-bindings/)